 Read more

-...is most exciting for me to tutor German and writing because I am incredibly passionate about the German language and culture, and from my perspective bettering one's writing is also a process in bettering one's thinking.
-I find it rewarding to help students overcome many of the same challenges and hurtles that I and my peers overcame.
-Tutoring is a way for me to repay a debt I feel I owe to my own teachers...
+...with a double major in German and Philosophy.
+I've tutored for three years as an undergraduate student for Juniata and have the most experience tutoring writing, math, and German.
+It is most exciting for me to tutor German and writing because I am incredibly passionate about the German language and culture, and from my perspective bettering one's writing is also a process in bettering one's thinking.
+I find it rewarding to help students overcome many...

 Read more